zhinst/zhinst-qcodes/docs/source/refactoring/index.rst

 zhinst-qcodes also benefits from the redesign since it is based on zhinst-toolkit since the beginning.
-The benefits include low setup times and fast responses, similar to the low level ziPython API.
+The benefits include low setup times and fast responses, similar to the low level LabOne API.
 But these benefits also come with the price of a severe api changes.
 The architecture and the way to use zhinst-qcodes from a user perspective more or less completely changes.
 In the following we will try to help with the transition to the new zhinst-qcodes driver.
 But we